 Scrapbook stickers need to enhance rather than take over a page.

 Utilize this unique technique to organize and protect your stickers for easy access anytime.

-Chances are as you purchase scrapbooking stickers, you won’t be using an entire package of stickers in one setting.
-To keep stickers from getting lost in the midst of scraps or getting bent, organize your stickers.
-Purchase a large binder, 8.5″x11″ card stock, dividers and plastic page protectors.
-Label your dividers with broad categories such as animals, sports, family, phrases, etc. Then sort your stickers according to these categories.
+Purchase a large scrapbook binder, 8.5″x11″ card stock, dividers, and plastic page protectors.
+Label your dividers with broad categories such as animals, sports, family, phrases, etc., then sort your stickers according to these categories.
 Remove the wrappings from any stickers that are still in packages.

-Now, each time you want to scrapbook, your scrapbooking stickers will be easily accessible.
-You'll discover that by taking the time to get organized that you won't be wasting stickers or running to the store to purchase more stickers because you can't find the ones you already have.
+Now, each time you want to scrapbook, your scrapbooking stickers are easily accessible.
+You'll discover that by taking the time to get organized, you won't be wasting your stickers only to run to the craft store to purchase more stickers because you can't find the ones you already have.